Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * Answer Q8.2 (Why do we use PureComponent)
     * The `PureComponent` prevent un-necessary renders which helps in the performance boost in certain scenarios.
 For example rendering a list of 50+ items and by not re-rendering them when it is not required you are going to have a good performance boost.
     * **`The key point to keep in mind`**: You should not mutate objects/ arrays in props or state.
-      * For example: You need to add a new item to the list dont mutate it by pushing the item into the list.
+      * For example: You need to add a new item to the list, don't mutate it by pushing the item into the list.
 The reference to the array never changes and pure component only check for that, the component will not re-render even if there's a difference.
 Always return a new object or array when dealing with pure components.

 * ### Q9.
 What is Shallow props and State Comparison?
   * Answer